Meet the New Car, (Almost) Same as the Old Car

 By , August 24, 2011

 All the talk of late has been speculation as to whether another tech bubble is in the works.
-If so, there are dozens of venture capitalists running amok, eager to throw money at anyone with an idea for a website.
+If so, there are no doubt dozens of venture capitalists running amok, eager to throw money at anyone with an idea for a website.
 Since I’m not the techie type, I’ll never get my hands on any of that money, but here are some ideas I’ve had of late for terrible web pages.
-I hereby donate them to anyone who wants them– go ahead and get rich with ‘em if you can.
+I hereby donate them to anyone who wants them– go ahead and get rich with ’em if you can.
 It’s on me.

 1. Bad Dating Site– Are you and your significant other constantly fighting?
 Beating one another?
 Cheating?
 This is the site for you!
 Monitor just how bad it is using our advanced in-site metrics.
 Share your lack of progress towards happiness with your friends using graphs and counters on your profile page.
 Proudly display “THIS RELATIONSHIP HAS GONE XXX DAYS WITHOUT AN INFIDELITY” and watch as the number grows each day, or resets to zero when you finally lose the will to resist your secretary’s advances.